Magnetism in Gemstones

 To learn more about how to make your own magnetic wand and how to use it for gem identification, go to How to Use a Magnet.

 Green Glass is Inert (Diamagnetic)

-As another example, green Tsavorite Garnet and green Glass are both singly refractive, and Glass can be made to have a similar refractive index and color as Tsavorite.
+As another example, green Tsavorite Garnet and green Glass are both singly refractive, and Glass can be made to have a refractive index and color similar to Tsavorite.
 But only Tsavorite shows a magnetic response when floated due to iron.
 Green Glass is inert (diamagnetic) due to a lack of iron, and due to a low concentration of chromium/vanadium, which creates the green color.

 Occasionally Tsavorite is also imitated by green synthetic Corundum, but synthetic Corundum of any color is inert.
 As a final example, natural blue Indicolite Tourmaline shows a drag response (diagnostic for Indicolite) due to a high concentration of iron impurities, but blue Glass imitations (colored by a low concentration of cobalt) are almost always inert.

 The only standard Glass gems that we have found to be magnetic are: a rare blue cobalt Glass gem (below left) that is very weakly magnetic due to iron or manganese that has been added along with the cobalt; and strongly magnetic Glass gems colored by erbium and holmium, such as pink Glass (below center) and Zandrite purple to pink color change Glass.
 Erbium is so highly paramagnetic that it can cause magnetic attraction even in trace amounts.
 The pink Glass gem below shows a drag response, and under a spectroscope we see the same bold rare-earth absorption spectrum as pink CZ and other man-made gems that contain erbium.